7 Days in Kenya

 Evening

-Farewell dinner in Nairobi or departure
+Farewell dinner and optional late-night departure

 Where to Stay Tonight